ava-labs/avalanchego/README.md

 - [ ] MerkleDB root hash in parity for seamless transition between MerkleDB and firewood.
 - [ ] Add metric reporting
+- [ ] Migrate to a fully async interface, consider tokio\_uring, monoio, etc
-- [ ] Refactor `Shale` to be more idiomatic
+- [ ] Refactor `Shale` to be more idiomatic, consider rearchitecting it

 ## Build
 Firewood currently is Linux-only, as it has a dependency on the asynchronous I/O provided by the Linux kernel (see `libaio`).
 Unfortunately, Docker is not able to successfully emulate the syscalls `libaio` relies on, so Linux or a Linux VM must be used to run firewood.
-It is encouraged to enhance the project with I/O supports for other OSes, such as OSX (where `kqueue` needs to be used for async I/O) and Windows.
-Please contact us if you're interested in such contribution.
+We intend to migrate to io\_uring which should allow for this emulation.

 ## Run
 There are several examples, in the examples directory, that simulate real world